EllaBrands/stanDev/CloudStan-functional-specification.md

 1. Create an account at https://cloud.sagemath.com .
 You can use your Google, GitHub, etc. account.
 2. After signing in, create a "Project" called "test" or something.
 You do not need to upgrade.
 3. Go to this [link](https://cloud.sagemath.com/projects/9cead8b7-e246-4ed2-b46f-9ad93dff442f)
-4. Copy and paste the hyperlinked word StanMathCloud into your session
+4. Click the hyperlinked word StanMathCloud
 5. Click the icon called "Check all" to mark the 3 files
 6. Click the icon called "Copy"
 7. In the dropdown menu for "In the project", select "test" or whatever you called your project